TQLApp/TQL/Documentation/Documentation/Create-a-plugin.md

    ```

    - This makes the following changes to the project:
-     - The target framework is .NET 4.8.
+     - The target framework is .NET 8, Windows specific.
-     - We use the latest C# language version.
+     - Use C# 12.
      - WPF and Windows Forms is enabled.
      - NuGet lock files are enabled.